dangthanhan507/dangthanhan507.github.io/code-notes/isaac/gymenv-obs.md

 ---
 layout: default
-title: IsaacGymEnv Notes
+title: IsaacGymEnv Obs Notes
 parent: Isaac
-nav_order: 1
+nav_order: 3
 ---

 Now that we have a rudimentary understanding of the Isaac Gym API, we're going to dive into how `IsaacGymEnv` works.
 I'll do a backtracking approach.
 As in, I'll run code snippets and then figure out how each part works.
 The codebase is way too large, that I can only understand enough to get things working.